Affordable Health Insurance And Medigap Plans – Instantly Compare

 An LLC May Allow You To Tax-Deduct Health Insurance Costs

 A limited liability company (LLC) is a company that is created so the owner (or owners) are not liable for the company's obligations, liabilities, or debt.
 Considered "pass-through entities, the owners file their own tax returns.
-These setups are also used with sole proprietorships and partnerships.
+Pass-through taxation and legal liability are the backbone of an LLC.
+These setups are also used with a sole proprietorship or partnership.
+Legal liability is also separated from the owner.
+Thus, if a lawsuit is filed against the LLC, the owner's assets are not at risk.

 An LLC is allowed to deduct the cost of medical benefits for workers that are not part of the LLC.
 Long-term care coverage, if included in premiums, is also deductible.
 If you are self-employed, deduction of medical, long-term care, and dental coverage is permitted for yourself and other immediate family members.
 The AGI (Adjusted Gross Income) reduces, which provides some insulation against future phase-out legislation.